RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 ![](Banner.jpg)

 Authentication and Authorization in ASP.NET Core continues to be the most fiddly component for configuration.
 It seems almost on every app I run into some sort of sticking point with Auth.
 Four versions in have brought three different authentication implementations and feature churn has also left a wave of out of date information in its wake.
 Today I got stuck in one of those Groundhog Day loops looking at outdated information with JWT Tokens for a Web API with Role based authorization.
-Mostly due to impatience and not finding the right up-to-date documentation right away, because - yeah - I'm too impatient sometimes; aren't we all these days?

 The current iteration of JWT Token setup in ASP.NET Core actually works very well, as long as you get the right incantations of config settings strung together.
 Part of the problem with Auth configuration is that most of settings have nothing to do with the problem at hand and deal with **protocol ceremony**.
 For example, setting Issuer and Audience seems totally arcane but it's part of the requirements for JWT Tokens and do need to be configured.
 Luckily there are only a few of those settings that are actually required and most of it is boilerplate.